FutureTL/backend-project/readme.md

 Refresh token has less information in the payload as compared to access token.

                 FILE UPLOAD
+File upload in express can be done in 2 ways:
+        1. using express file-upload
+        2. using multer
+        any of the above can be used but for this project we will be using multer.

 What method we will follow for uploading files:
 1. We will first take files from the user and store in our local server.
 Here we will use MULTER.
 2. from the local server then the file will be uploaded on a third party service like cloudinary.
 3. Finally after this we can delete the file from our server.

-This file upload code will be added in utility, as it is quite reusable.
+This file upload code will be added in utility, as it is quite reusable.Then it can be added wherever necessary.

 Once we are done with creating the cloudinary code we will move on to multer.

+Multer is a middleware that is used to handle files in multipart/form-data, used for uploading files.
+Multipart means that the form contains both text fields as well as files(pdf,images etc).Multipart means the browser will process the text fields separately than the file fields.

+Multer will not process a form that is not multipart.

+In this part for eg-

+app.post('/profile', upload.single('avatar'), function (req, res, next) {
+  // req.file is the `avatar` file
+  // req.body will hold the text fields, if there were any })

+'/profile' represents router where file is to be uploaded. upload.single part is the middleware where our multer comes into picture

+function(req,res,next) represents the controller.

-Deatiled implementation of MULTER-https://blog.logrocket.com/multer-nodejs-express-upload-file/
+Detailed implementation of MULTER-https://blog.logrocket.com/multer-nodejs-express-upload-file/